acaaattunde2012/Chicken-Disease-Classifier-App/README.md

 	sudo usermod -aG docker ubuntu

 	newgrp docker

+	after all these command, type "docker --version" to check if docker is installed

 # 6. Configure EC2 as self-hosted runner:
     setting>actions>runner>new self hosted runner> choose os> then run command one by one